ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 `--out-dir`: Output directory.
 Defaults to `./cat_output`.

+`--work-dir`: Working directory.
+Defaults to `./cat_work`.
+Stores all the intermediate files as well as the `toil` jobStore.
+Can be removed after completion (but not if you want to re-do any steps).

 `--target-genomes`: List of genomes to use.
 If not set, all non-reference genomes in the HAL are used.

 `--workers`: Number of local cores to use.
 If running `toil` in singleMachine mode, care must be taken with this value.